refinery-platform/galaxy-tools/region-motif-compare/README.md

 4. Dependency Configuration Files: plotting.r, repository_dependencies.xml,
 and tool_dependencies.xml
-5. Test Data: Located in test-data, this contains test BED files from the ENCODE project that can be used to verify correct tool functioning
+5. Test Data: Located in test-data, this contains test BED files from the ENCODE project that can be used to verify correct tool functioning.
 6. Galaxy Workflows: Files with suffix ".ga" that can be imported into the local Galaxy instance after installation of the tool.